Volunteers Needed

 Ashburnham’s Children of the Woods Tavern

-In 1760, in what was then called Dorchester Canada, Nathan Melvin acquired a piece of land from Moses Foster.
+In 1760, in what was then called Dorchester Canada, Nathan Melven acquired a piece of land from Moses Foster.
 Dorchester became the town of Ashburnham in 1765.
-In 1767, Nathan acquired his tavern license, meaning that within seven years of acquiring the property, he had built the tavern and had gotten it into operation.
-This was the 3rd licensed tavern in this area and the first tavern licensed under the name of Ashburnham.
-The tavern sat along Northfield road, the first road to run through Dorchester.
-The location of cellar holes indicate that within half a mile, 7 houses and a school house were located.
+In 1767, Nathan acquired his tavern license, and within seven years of acquiring the property, he built the tavern and got it into operation.
+This was the 3rd licensed tavern in this area and the first tavern licensed under the town name of Ashburnham.
+The tavern sat along Northfield Road, the first to run through Dorchester.
+The location of cellar holes indicates that within half a mile, 7 houses and a schoolhouse were located.
 In 1865, the tavern was destroyed, likely due to a fire.
 All other taverns in the area burned in 1911 from a great fire.
 After that, all that was left was a massive forest.

 Behind the name Children of the Woods Tavern

-An old story goes that a family was traveling west on Northfield Road in a stage coach and stopped at the tavern for the night.
-The children ran off to go play in the woods, but they never returned.
+An old story goes that a family was traveling west on Northfield Road in a stagecoach and stopped at the tavern for the night.
+The children ran off to play in the woods but never returned.

 Today: The tavern foundation sits near where Stowell Road meets Old Pierce Road.
 A roughly 50-meter trail leads into the site, which in a recent project, was cleared out and made more accessible.
 The site is in great condition and shows a stone kitchen foundation, cellar hole, indoor well, and chimney foundation.